Shahir47/Awesome-Graph-Reranking-IR/README.md

 # Awesome-Graph-Reranking-IR
-A curated list of papers on graph-based re-ranking methods in IR and Beyond
+A curated list of papers on graph-based re-ranking methods in IR and Beyond.

 ## 🔥 NEWS
 * Coming Soon: Release of **V2**